 - 1. Insure the main electric power is locked out at the safety disconnect. - 2.
-Place a small container (1/2-gallon) under the filter bowl. - 3.
+Place a small container (1⁄2-gallon) under the filter bowl. - 3.
 Remove the filter bowl by turning in a counterclockwise direction. - 4.
 Remove the filter element by pulling and turning at the same time. - 5.
 Lubricate the O-ring on the new filter with hydraulic oil and slide into place. - 6.
-Wipe the inside of the filter element bowl; lubricate the O-ring and replace.
+Wipe the inside of the filter element bowl and replace.